yongdd/langevin-fts/README.md

 M.W.
 Matsen, and T.M.
 Beardsley, Field-Theoretic Simulations for Block Copolymer Melts Using the Partial Saddle-Point Approximation, *Polymers* **2021**, 13, 2437

 # Citation
-Daeseong Yong, and Jaeup U. Kim, Accelerating Langevin Field-theoretic Simulation of Polymers with Deep Learning, *Macromolecules* **2022**, accepted
+Daeseong Yong, and Jaeup U. Kim, Accelerating Langevin Field-theoretic Simulation of Polymers with Deep Learning, *Macromolecules* **2022**, in press